 I am no passive observer in the therapy experience, and want things that are different for me, as well.

-I have a hierarchy of things that give me job satisfaction.
-Number One is what I most want …. and so on, down.
+I have a hierarchy of things that give me job satisfaction, and tell me when I think some-one is ready to leave therapy.
+Number One is what I most want from the other person …. and so on, down.
 All valued outcomes, but not equal.

 These are listed from 1 to 10.
 I suspect there are others and I may be adding to the list as time goes by.
 You could help me here, if you are minded to do so: